SamSherrill/games-comparison/current-dev-plans.md

 ## To Do During Next Pairing Session:

-- Warning when user not found should direct our users to the How To page.
+- DONE: Warnings for when user not found, or games list private, should direct our users to the How To page.

-- Add a fall back image for games that have no image
+- DONE: Add a fall back image for games that have no image

 - Discuss filtering Games Table next session.
 See refactoring notes on this.
 Look at other guy's site.

+- Console logs in terminal we wrote while trouble shooting steamUser update issues

 - *Warnings in VSCode terminal*